drvinceknight/Year_3_game_theory_course/Homework/Homework_3.md

     ![](images/E03-img06.png)\
     ![](images/E03-img07.png)\

-4. Consider the game in exercise 3 of homework sheet 2.
-Assume that the vendors now position themselves sequentially.
-Model the game in extensive form and find the subgame perfect Nash equilibrium.

-5. For the following stage games:
+4. For the following stage games:

     i.
 Plot all possible utility pairs for $T=2$;
     ii.
 Recalling that subgame perfect equilibrium for the repeated game must play a stage Nash equilibrium in the final stage attempt to identify a subgame perfect Nash equilibrium for the repeated game that is not a sequence of stage Nash profiles.